Italian bombing of Mandatory Palestine in World War II: Bombing campaign

-Bombing of Haifa
+Smoke billowing from burning oil tanks after the first Italian raid on Haifa, 15 July 1940.

+Italian bombers began attacking Mandatory Palestine in July 1940, continuing until June 1941.
+German and Vichy French bombers also attacked Palestine, although on a smaller scale.
+The attacks were primarily centered around Haifa, which was home to port facilities and oil installations, although Tel Aviv was also hit extensively and suffered the deadliest raid of the war.
+Other coastal towns such as Acre and Jaffa were also hit.
+The Italian raids were largely the initiative of Cesare Maria De Vecchi, the governor of the Italian Aegean Islands.
+De Vecchi was eager for his forces to see action and had a fair amount of autonomy in selecting targets.

-Haifa was repeatedly attacked by Italian bombers starting in July 1940.
-They targeted the city's port and refinery.
-The first such raid occurred on 15 July 1940 when five Italian aircraft led by Major Ettore Muti struck the Iraq Petroleum Company installation, setting three oil tanks on fire and damaging a power station, temporarily disrupting the city's electricity supply.
+The first Italian air raid occurred on 15 July 1940 when five Italian aircraft led by Major Ettore Muti struck the Iraq Petroleum Company installation in Haifa, setting three oil tanks on fire and damaging a power station, temporarily disrupting the city's electricity supply.
 Two Arab civilians were severely injured, one of whom later died.
-The second raid came on 24 July 1940 when Italian SM.79 bombers attacked eastern Haifa, aiming for the oil refineries and storage facilities.
+The second raid came on 24 July 1940, this time at the wish of the Supreme Command in Rome.
+Italian SM.79 bombers attacked eastern Haifa, aiming for the oil refineries and storage facilities.
 A total of 28 Arab and 15 Jewish civilians were killed along with one British constable.
+Most of the casualties were workers at a Shell Company installation but some were also hit on a street a few kilometers away from the refineries.
 The Italians claimed a huge success which the British did not deny.
 Time magazine, describing one of the raids, wrote that where the British oil pipeline from Kirkuk reached tidewater, "Ten big Italian bombers, flying at great altitude from the Dodecanese Islands, giving the British bases at Cyprus a wide berth, dropped 50 bombs on the Haifa oil terminal and refinery."
 The bombing started fires which burned for many days afterwards, and the refinery's production was blocked for nearly one month.
 British fighters from a base on Mount Carmel were too late to overtake the Italians returning to their base in Italian Dodecanese.
-Italian aircraft carried out additional raids on Haifa on 6 and 27 August and on 6 and 8 September which caused no fatalities.
+After the first two attacks, many American citizens who worked at the oil refineries left Haifa.
+The Zionist leadership believed that local air defenses were insufficient, with the Jewish Agency requesting that the British transfer more aircraft to Haifa to defend the city.
+In a conversation with the Jewish Agency's Political Secretary, Moshe Sharett, the Chief Secretary of the Mandatory government explained that all aircraft in Egypt were being used to the fullest and could not be transferred.
+Italian aircraft carried out additional raids on Haifa on 6 and 27 August and on 6 and 8 September which were fairly ineffective and caused no fatalities.

-Bombing of Tel Aviv

-On 9 September 1940, a bombing raid on Tel Aviv caused 137 deaths.
-There was another raid on Tel Aviv on 12 June 1941 with 13 deaths, done by the Italians or by the Vichy French based in Syria.

-Historian Alberto Rosselli pinpointed that the bombing of Tel Aviv that killed 137 people was because the Italian bombers were on their way to the strategic port and refineries of Haifa, but were intercepted by British aircraft.
-Forced to go back, the Italians received orders to drop their bombs on the port of Tel Aviv, but in attempting to avoid the attacking British planes they dropped the bombs by mistake on a civilian area near the port.